CorrineTan/corrtan-Leetcode-Roadmap/Array+Linkedlist/leetcode206.md

 BrainStorming:

 Regression: to the next of the node each time.
-Anytime set the next of the node, need to set it to "Null" first.
+Anytime set the next of the node, need to set it to "Null" first. <br>
+Then we can safely set the next to the previous node.